 - Adobe Acrobat DC (Pro)

 While we are not accessibility experts, we can attempt to assist you in the remediation of your documents if they are to be used within Canvas.
-Contact TMI to request a consultation.
+Request an appointment with TMI.

 Creating your own video content to establish your instructional presence is typically the norm these days, and the best way to have your videos made available in Canvas AND be captioned automatically has never been easier.